 Speaking of Zillow, did you know that Bardeen is also the only visual no-code scraper with templates for that platform?
 To read more about that, check out our Zillow scraping guide.
 Now, here are the best Bardeen Playbooks related to major social media platforms.

 Keep in mind, these are only some of the best ones.
 For each social media platform, we have at least five to ten Playbooks.
-So, be sure to search for more here.

 As big data has become, well… big, there are new web scrapers popping up every day.
 Many of these promise exciting, innovative, and groundbreaking features.
 But it’s important to stay focused on your specific use case and find the best web scraper that can meet your requirements.

 Besides collecting data, did you know that web scraping tools can also be used to monitor website changes?
 Price drops on Amazon products, ticket availability for concerts, a new job posting from a company, you name it!
-If this sounds interesting, check out this article.

 Now, without further ado, download the scraper that is most optimal for you and get started!